yoyotv/Face-detection/README.md

 I write the code to calculate eigenvectors in c++, but it is just too slow.

-So~, because of the calculation spped of Matlab, I tend to save the image information by c++ first, and calculate eigenvectors by Matlab.
+Because of the calculation speed of Matlab and the convenience.
+Image information will proceed by c++ first, and calculate eigenvectors by Matlab.
 After that, c++ read the eigenvectors results by txt and keep going on.